sonic-net/DASH/Documentation/High Availability and Scale.md

 ## Overview

-This document covers the aspect of High Availability and Scalability of the Project Sirius and SDN Appliance.
+This document covers the aspect of High Availability and Scalability of the project in the SDN Appliance implementation.

-The High Availability is achieved via the following concepts:
+High Availability is achieved via the following concepts:

 -   Active-Passive architecture with Two (2) SDN Appliances
 -   Overprovisioning -- same ENI handled by multiple appliance cards